-The exothermic and endothermic fronts traversing the core pack in the reactor during RTO test were detected by internal thermocouples.
+Exothermic and endothermic fronts traversing the core pack in the reactor during RTO test were detected by internal thermocouples.
 The resulting temperature profiles recorded by these thermocouples located on the corresponding seven zones of the reactor are shown in Figure 3.1.
-The transition of observed exothermic fronts is associated with oxygen-addition and bond-scission reactions of bitumen accompanied by the oxygen uptake.
-The existence of endothermic peaks is due to evaporation of water and volatile hydrocarbons.
-The start of the exothermic oxidation reaction in the first zone of the reactor is observed at about 180 °C. Figure 3.1 shows the existence of two temperature regions, LTR (below 310°C) and HTR (above 370 °C), which visually differ in shapes of temperature peaks.
-The NTGR reflecting the transition between different oxidation regimes is visible in the range from 310 °C to 370 °C. It could be noticed that temperature profiles for zones 1,2, and 3 have two local maximums, which means that two different exothermic fronts traverse the core pack in the reactor during the experiment.
-For these three zones, the first temperature peaks are located in the range of 180 °C to 310 °C, which corresponds to LTR.
-The specific shape and magnitude of temperature peaks allow suggesting that the rate of oxygen consumption is relatively slow.
+The transition of the exothermic fronts observed is associated with oxygen-addition and bond-scission reactions of bitumen accompanied by the oxygen uptake.
+The existence of endothermic peaks is due to the evaporation of water and volatile hydrocarbons.
+The start of the exothermic oxidation reaction in the first zone of the reactor is observed at around 180°C. Figure 3.1 shows the existence of two temperature regions, LTR (below 310°C) and HTR (above 370°C), which visually differ in the shapes of temperature peaks.
+The NTGR reflecting the transition between different oxidation regimes is visible in the range from 310°C to 370°C. It could be noticed that the temperature profiles for zones 1, 2 and 3 have two local maximums, which means that two different exothermic fronts traverse the core pack in the reactor during the experiment.
+For these three zones, the first temperature peaks are located in the range of 180°C to 310°C, which corresponds to LTR.
+The specific shape and magnitude of temperature peaks make it possible to suggest that the rate of oxygen consumption is relatively slow.
 Thus, these exothermic fronts are likely a consequence of the dominance of oxygen-addition reactions in LTR.
-In addition, along with exothermic waves, endothermic fronts attributed to the water and hydrocarbons vaporization should occur during ISC process.
+In addition, along with exothermic waves, endothermic fronts attributed to the water and hydrocarbon vaporization are to occur during the ISC process.
 In this particular experiment, a low initial water content results in a relatively low effect of water vaporization; therefore, the exothermic fronts are hardly detected by internal thermocouples.